MamaD33R/MamaD33R/README.md

 <h3>👋 Hiya, I’m Kaia Forrester!
 (MamaD33R)</h3>
-<h4>I'm a junior software developer who's continuing to explore the mystical land of coding.
+<h4>I'm a junior software developer who's continuing to advance in the mystical land of coding.
 So far I've learned the fundamentals of: <h5>C#, Python, JavaScript, HTML/CSS, SQL, & more to come!</h5></h4>

 <br>